XRobots/ReallyUsefulRobot/README.md

 ## Hardware

-CAD files are provided in a STEP / STP format.
+CAD files are provided in a STEP/STP format.
 This is the whole assembly as a solid format so you can easily edit it.
 You will need to load it into some CAD software and edit/export individual STLs for printing.

 Tyres are printed in TPU, I used Ninjaflex.
 The rest in PLA printed with a combination of 0.5mm and 1.2mm nozzle.